vallaproductionsoriginal-byte/Valla-Amp-Modeler-GPU/README.md

 ### LITE Mode

-Use **LITE** mode when working with large projects or when running multiple plug-in instances simultaneously.
+Use **LITE mode** when working with larger projects or when running many plug-in instances simultaneously.

-LITE mode reduces the processing load of each instance, allowing the system to sustain a greater number of active amp models.
+LITE mode reduces the processing requirements of each instance, allowing the system to sustain a higher number of active amp models.

-LITE mode is recommended for:
+Recommended for:

-* Recording and arrangement
+* Recording
+* Arrangement
 * Large sessions
 * Multiple guitar or bass tracks
 * Real-time monitoring
-* Auditioning different NAM A2 profiles
+* Profile and IR auditioning
 * Projects requiring many simultaneous plug-in instances

 ### FULL Mode

-Use **FULL** mode when maximum processing quality is required.
+Use **FULL mode** when maximum processing quality is required.

-FULL mode is recommended for:
+Recommended for:

-* Final tone selection
+* Final sound selection
 * Critical listening
 * Track rendering
 * Mixing
+* Export
-* Final export
+* Final production work

-The number of simultaneous FULL-mode instances depends on several factors, including:
+The number of simultaneous FULL instances that can be used depends on the selected model, IR file, audio buffer size, sample rate, host application, project complexity, and available GPU resources.

-* The selected NAM A2 profiles
-* The loaded IR files
-* Audio buffer size
-* Sample rate
-* Host application
-* Additional plug-ins in the session
-* Available CPU and GPU resources

-## Reference Performance

-On my system an **Apple M4 Max with a 14-core CPU**—Valla Amp Modeler GPU can run **48 = simultaneous FULL-mode instances with buffer at 64 (4.7ms), with each instance processing both a **NAM A2 profile and an IR**.

-48 channels, each running one FULL NAM A2 profile and one IR at a 64-sample buffer, while substantially offloading NAM inference from the CPU and leaving more processing resources available for instruments, mixing, effects, and the rest of the DAW session.

-Beyond 48 simultaneous FULL-mode instances, real-time performance becomes increasingly unpredictable and should not be considered reliable.
-Audio dropouts, processing overloads, or instability may occur depending on the selected profiles, IR files, sample rate, DAW session, and overall system load.

-> [!NOTE]
-> This result is provided as a practical reference, not as a guaranteed instance count.
->
-> Performance may vary between systems, projects, DAWs, NAM profiles, and IR files.

-For sessions requiring more simultaneous instances, use **LITE mode** or render completed tracks to audio once the desired NAM A2 profile and IR have been selected.

 ## Recommended Workflow

 For the most efficient production workflow:

-1. Load and audition NAM A2 profiles using **LITE** mode.
+1. Load and audition NAM A2 profiles using **LITE mode**.
-2. Select the NAM A2 profile and IR that best suit the track.
+2. Select the NAM profile and IR that best suit the track.
-3. Switch the final instance to **FULL** mode.
+3. Switch the final instance to **FULL mode**.
-4. Render, bounce, commit, or freeze the processed track.
+4. Render, bounce, freeze, commit, or print the processed track to audio.
 5. Disable or remove the live plug-in instance when it is no longer required.

-Rendering completed tracks reduces real-time processing usage and makes additional resources available to the rest of the project.
+Rendering completed tracks reduces real-time GPU usage and makes additional processing resources available to the rest of the project.

+This workflow is especially recommended in large sessions containing many amp-modeling instances.

 ### Ableton Live Example